 - Other credit commitments, such as credit cards, loans, mobile phones, etc.

-It is crucial that the information you provide is correct and complete, because if the credit issuer finds any anomalies when comparing against official records (like the electoral roll, for example), your application will be rejected immediately.
+It is crucial that the information you provide is 100% accurate and complete.
+If the credit issuer finds any anomalies when comparing against official records (like the electoral roll), your application will be rejected immediately.

 The decision to reject your application at this stage is not always because the issuers think you are a bad risk, but they themselves have a legal obligation to ensure that all fraud and money laundering regulations are strictly adhered to, and confirming that you are who you say you are is very much a part of that process.